 Your core modules will be registered for you and you will be able to choose your optional modules via the online Module Registration Manager (eMR) from September each academic year.

-If you have any questions or issues regarding your timetable please contact your Departmental Office in the first instance.
+If you have any questions or issues regarding your timetable please contact your Departmental Office.

 Personal Lecture and Seminar Timetables